singhanju12340/MyTeacher/content/Design Patterns/Communication Design Patterns.md

 	This model allows for bidirectional communication between the client and server.
 Web sockets, a popular protocol, uses the push model as its underlying data exchange method.

 	The Push model provides the most real-time or near real-time end-user experience when compared to other closely related paradigms such as polling and long polling.

+#### Connection Establishment

+Initially, a TCP connection is established between the client and server using the standard three-way handshake.
+This provides a reliable, ordered stream of data between the two endpoints.
+On top of this TCP connection, a higher-level protocol like` WebSocket or AMQP` is established, which defines the rules for message formatting, delivery, and flow control.

+### How Push  works
+1. The client establishes a connection to the server
+2. This connection remains open, unlike the traditional request-response cycle where connections are typically closed after each interaction
+3. The server maintains a registry of connected clients and their subscription preferences
+4. When a relevant event occurs, the server identifies interested clients and pushes data through the established connections
+5. The client processes the incoming data without having explicitly requested it

+ This model effectively creates a unidirectional stream from the server side, though the underlying protocol is typically bidirectional.
+While TCP can function as a transport layer for push mechanisms, higher-level protocols built on TCP are often employed to manage the complexities of push communication.

 ###   Benefits of Push Pattern